sakano/kagex-vscode/README.md

 "Ctrl+Shift+Alt+R" is default shortcut key to open reference search palette.

 ## Configuration
 You can choose references to search by following configuration.
-By default, KAGEX reference reference is enabled.
+By default, KAGEX reference is enabled.
 ```js
   "kagex.referencePalletEnable": {
     "kag3": false, // KAG3 reference